 What are certificates of deposit?

 In order to finance their lending activities, banks often issue certificates of deposit (CDs).
-When a CD is purchased, you are agreeing to deposit your funds with a bank for a specified period commonly referred to as a “time deposit.”
+When you purchase a CD, you are agreeing to deposit your funds with a bank for a specified period commonly referred to as a “time deposit.”
 During this period, the funds will earn a stated rate of interest until maturity.
 That interest is usually paid to the investor at regular intervals during the term of the CD, which can range from one month to several years.
 Generally speaking, the longer the term, the higher the stated interest rate.
 Upon maturity, the full value of the initial deposit will be returned along with any accrued interest due.

 Traditional CDs vs. brokered CDs

 Brokered CDs and bank CDs share many characteristics, but there are a few key differences you should be aware of—namely insurance coverage, early withdrawal penalties, and liquidity.

 As the vast majority of banks are FDIC members, most CDs feature federal deposit insurance coverage up to $250,000 per depositor, per insured bank.† Since brokered CDs can be purchased from multiple issuing banks and held in your E*TRADE account, you have the ability to essentially garner additional FDIC protection by diversifying your CD positions across multiple issuers.

 †All brokered CDs available on etrade.com feature FDIC insurance coverage to applicable limits.